 - List the academic supports provided to this student.
 After-school programs?
 Pass Program attendance?

 - Special Education Referral?
 Section 504 Referral?
 High school student credits/transcripts - how many credits has the student obtained?
 Are they at risk for not graduating with their class?

-- Contact with parent.
+- Contact with a parent.
 Parent feelings regarding alternative education placement.

 - Student attendance.
 Steps taken to increase attendance.

 Return to Home School